KavindaRajapaksha/KologicBlog/README.md

 Visit [Kologic Blog](https://kologicblog.onrender.com) to explore the live demo.

 ## Credits:
-- This project is created and maintained by [Your Name].
+- This project is created and maintained by Kavinda Rajapaksha.
 - Contributions are welcome.
 Feel free to submit issues and pull requests.

 ## License: